 02.10 Reviews

 Events and Logs.
-Review and evaluate and corrective action documents for the previous 12 months, or since the last inspection,
+Review and evaluate the licensee’s physical security event log and corrective action documents for the previous 12 months, or since the last inspection, for events associated with 71130.07, “Security Training,” and follow-up as appropriate.
+In conjunction with IP 71153, “Follow-up of Events and Notices of Enforcement Discretion,” review any written follow-up reports of physical security events associated with 71130.07, “Security Training.”
+(10 CFR 73.55(b)(10), 10 CFR 73.1205, and 10 CFR 73.1210)

 Security Program Reviews.
 Verify that the licensee is conducting security program reviews in accordance with 10 CFR 73.55(m) and that the licensee's training program was included in a review as required by the regulation.
-(10 CFR 73.55(m), 10 CFR Part 73, Appendix B, Section VI, I)
+(10 CFR 73.55(m), and 10 CFR Part 73, Appendix B, Section VI, I)

 Identification and Resolution of Problems.
-Verify that the licensee is identifying issues related to the security training program at an appropriate threshold and entering them in the .
+Verify that the licensee is identifying issues related to the security training program at an appropriate threshold and entering them in the licensee’s problem identification and resolution program.
 Verify that the licensee has appropriately resolved the issues regarding regulatory requirements for a selected sample of problems associated with the security training programs.
+(10 CFR 73.55(b)(10))

 Specific Guidance

+Before the inspection, the inspector should determine if a security event report (SER), in accordance with 10 CFR 73.1205 has been submitted to the NRC by the licensee.
+Closeout of SERs is performed under section 03.02 of IP 71153; however, the inspector should assess if additional follow-up under this IP is warranted for the conditions or corrective actions associated with the SER.

+The inspector(s) should review and evaluate licensee physical security event log entries documented in accordance with 10 CFR 73.1210, since at least the last inspection, that are associated with the security training program.
+If discrepancies or deficiencies are identified during this review, the inspector(s) should follow up as necessary.

 The inspector(s) should review the documented results of the security program reviews or audits performed by the licensee to ensure the continued effectiveness of its security training program.
 The inspector(s) should ensure that the reviews have been conducted in accordance with the requirements of 10 CFR 73.55(m).
-The inspector(s) should also request a copy of report that was developed and provided to licensee management for review.
-The inspector(s) should review the report to identify any findings that were identified via the review or audit to ensure the findings were entered in the site's program.
+The inspector(s) should also request a copy of any report that was developed and provided to licensee management for review.
+The inspector(s) should review the report to identify any findings that were identified via the review or audit to ensure the findings were entered in the site's problem identification and resolution program.

+The inspector(s) should review a sample of entries in the licensee’s problem identification and resolution program associated with the security training program.
+The intent of this review is to verify that the licensee is identifying deficiencies at the appropriate threshold, tracking deficiencies for trending, and correcting deficiencies commensurate with their security significance.
+Inspectors can follow up on select samples in accordance with this procedure to ensure corrective actions are commensurate with the significance of the issue.
+Refer to IP 71152, “Problem Identification and Resolution,” section 03.01 for additional guidance.

 02.11 Training Documentation